alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/introduccion-a-javascript/creating-and-publishing-npm-module.md

 npm set init.author.url "https://github.com/crguezl"
 ```

-This next command will prompt you for an email and password, create or
-verify a user in the npm registry, and save the credentials to the
+This next command will prompt you for an email and password, **create or verify a user in the npm registry**, and save the credentials to the
 `~/.npmrc` file.

     npm adduser

+another way to register in npm is [using the npm web interface]{{site.baseurl}}/assets/temas/introduccion-a-javascript/nodejspackages.html#ejercicio-darse-de-alta-en-npm)

 ## What are scopes?